lgmorand/training-aks-lab2/_entries/02-03 registry.md

 {% endcollapsible %}

 > Warning: never forget that using latest tag is [most of the time a very bad practice](https://vsupalov.com/docker-latest-tag/).
-It's not mandatory in the lab but you should find a way to have an incremental tag number.
+It's not mandatory in the lab but you should find a way to use an incremental tag number.